Main Library and disabled users

 Furniture and study rooms

-If you are a student you may be eligible to use the accessible individual study rooms on the 1st Floor.
-To arrange this students should contact the Student Disability Service (details at the bottom of the web page).
+If you are a student you may be eligible to use the accessible individual study rooms on the 1st and 3rd Floors.
+To arrange this students should contact the Disability and Inclusive Learning Servcie (details at the bottom of the web page).
 All adjustable height desks and standing height desks have notices attached to them identifying them as such.
 Staff will be happy to show you their locations.

 There are adjustable height desks located on:-